Share

 To get started, we’ll import one of the stunning Avada prebuilt websites – which are ideal for beginners and professionals alike.
 They can be imported at the click of a button and then fully adapted to meet the needs of your company or brand.

-Using the new ‘Translate Everything’ mode available in WPML 4.5, we’ll then show you how you can turn your website into a multilingual powerhouse in minutes.
+Using WPML’s option to translate your WordPress website automatically, we’ll then show you how you can turn your website into a multilingual powerhouse in minutes.

 Why Go Multilingual at All?